Ian Campbell: Chair

 Jenny also works for Waikato charitable trust, Insight Endometriosis part time in raising their profile and communicating with their stakeholders and is an active member of her local La Leche League group and volunteers as the treasurer.

-Annie Shewan joined our team in February 2019 as PA for Dr Ian Campbell (WBCRT Chair, Breast & General Surgeon and Associate Professor), and assist with admin duties for our team.
+Donna joined our team in October 2019 as PA for Dr Ian Campbell (WBCRT Chair, Breast & General Surgeon and Associate Professor), and assist with admin duties for our team.